 The Gold Key Volunteer Program provides opportunities for individuals of all ages to volunteer their time and talents to assist Older Adults throughout Isabella County.
 Our Volunteers are a vital part of the Commission on Aging.
 Around 300 registered volunteers form the backbone of our agency and provide a valuable resource to all the programs and services of the Commission on Aging.

-All Gold Key Volunteers go through an orientation meeting with the Program Coordinator.
-A registration form is completed and with the permission of the volunteer a national criminal background check and a check of the volunteer’s driving record is completed before receiving approval to volunteer.
+All Gold Key Volunteers go through an orientation meeting with the Program Manager.
+A registration form (volunteer application) is completed.
+With the permission of the volunteer a national criminal background check and a check of the volunteer’s driving record is completed before receiving approval to volunteer.

-If you are interested in more information about the Gold Key Volunteer Program and becoming a volunteer, you can contact the Program Coordinator, Kelly Herrmann, by email: email@example.com or by phone at (989)772-0748.
+If you are interested in more information about the Gold Key Volunteer Program and becoming a volunteer, you can contact the Program Manager, Kelly Lee, by email: email@example.com or by phone at (989)772-0748.

 Gold Key Volunteer Opportunities